Elafifiyoussef/medicalOffice/README.md

 MedNova is a comprehensive medical office management system designed to streamline operations for doctors and users.
 It simplifies scheduling, record management, and communication within a secure and user-friendly platform.

 ## Table of Contents
-Features
+Features.

-Installation
+Installation.

-Usage
+Usage.

-Screenshots
+Screenshots.

-Technologies Used
+Technologies Used.

 ## User Functionalities:
 Appointment Management: Book, cancel, and modify appointments (subject to rules like changes before 23:59 on the previous day).